 We have only one species on Phillip Island - the poisonous copperhead - and you might come across one sunning itself on a walking track.

-Do not go near or antagonise snakes - usually they will just harmlessly slither away as they hear (or feel) your approach.
+Do not go near or antagonize snakes - usually they will just harmlessly slither away as they hear (or feel) your approach.

-Before setting out, here are a few guidelines for your safety and to protect the environment:
+Before setting out on Phillip Island walking tracks, here are a few guidelines for your safety and to protect the environment: